This is your news page.

 The area of Technological Design includes studies into a variety of related fields including Engineering, Architecture, Industrial Design, and more.
 Students design products to solve various challenges and use technical drawing, computer assisted drafting (CAD), 3D modeling, animation, and model-making to illustrate and explore their designs.
-In this course we use many different high-end software packages including; AutoCAD, Solid Edge, Envisioneer, 3ds MAX, SketchUp and others.
-Often models are printed out using our new 3D Printer.
+In this course we use many different high-end software packages including; AutoCAD, 3ds MAX, Inventor, Revit, SketchUp and others.
+We make good use of our 3D Printers to print student-designed models.
 You can check our Technology Facebook Page or see our Twitter feed for pics of some of our 3D prints.

 Drop by the Technological Design room and check out what we are up to.